leahneukirchen/styleguide/C-STYLE.md

-# Christian Neukirchen's C Style Guide
+# Leah Neukirchen's C Style Guide

 You may not like all rules presented here, but they work very well for me and have helped producing high quality code.
 Everyone is free to